pierrediedhiou/cybersecurity-journey/glossary.md

 cryptographic security systems without knowing the key
 - **CIDR** — Classless Inter-Domain Routing, a notation for specifying IP address ranges (ex: 192.168.0.0/24 covers 256 addresses)
+- **Concurrency** — In Metasploit, the number of targets being scanned simultaneously during a scan module
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU